 If you would like to be put on the waitlist for either the boot camp or the 2022 class,

 Also consider our Story Makers book club (details below), a writing-focused challenge

-book club, which meets once a month on the third Wednesday and is free to everybody.
+book club, which meets once a month on the third Tuesday and is free to everybody.